 Effective March 23, 2015, Harmony established an audit committee of the board of directors, which consists of Messrs.
 John P. Schauerman, Adam J. Semler and Leonard B. Schlemm.
 Upon consummation of the business combination, the audit committee will consist of Messrs.
-Eric S. Rosenfeld, David D. Sgro and , with Mr. Sgro serving as Chairman.
+Eric S. Rosenfeld, David D. Sgro and a third independent director who will be appointed prior to the closing of the business combination, with Mr. Sgro serving as Chairman.
 Each member of the audit committee is independent under the applicable Nasdaq listing standards.
 The audit committee has a written charter.
 The purpose of the audit committee is to appoint, retain, set compensation of, and supervise the company's independent accountants, review the results and scope of the audit and other accounting related services and review the company's accounting practices and systems of internal accounting and disclosure controls.